GinoWoz1/Learnings/README.md

 Take work from real life datasets and expand to utilize all the latest and greatest methods

 Focus is on automating the data stack from feature engineering to model selection and feature selection.
-Utilizing both the traditional stack as well as the genetic algorithm based stack (TPOT).
+Utilizing both the traditional stack as well as the genetic algorithm based stack.

 # Highlights: